 You may like to read- What is a Blog

 - E-commerce– I’m sure you are familiar with this type of website.
 These are used to sell products and services online.
-An example of e-commerce website is Amazon.
+An example of an e-commerce website is Amazon.

 - Business or Corporate- As the name suggests, a business or a corporate website is created to provide information about a business and promote the product and services it offers.

-- Forum– A forum website is the one where people can hold discussions or communicate with each other by posting messages.
-Forums are generally topic based where like minded people participate in discussions to share their views or information on a common topic of interest.
+- Forum- A forum website is the one where people can hold discussions or communicate with each other by posting messages.
+Forums are generally topic-based where like-minded people participate in discussions to share their views or information on a common topic of interest.

 - Search Engine– A search engine is a website that allows users to find content online using keywords or key phrases.
-When a user enters a keyword in search, the search engines retrieves and show a list of relevant web pages from its database otherwise known as index.
+When a user enters a keyword in search, the search engines retrieve and show a list of relevant web pages from its database otherwise known as index.